forelleblau/ioBroker.gsmsms/README.md

 -   your phone Number
 -   SMS operating Mode (PDU or Text, PDU is default and recommended)

+All inputs have to be made with ack=false!

 #### Inbox/Outbox - History

 By activating the History-adapter for the `inbox.messageRaw` - object and the `sendSMS.messageRaw` - object you get a complete In- and Outbox of your SMS traffic.

 #### SMS - errors

 When errors are returned and the error originated from the device, then in the error message, an error code should be listed, e.g. "+CMS ERROR: 500".
-The error message is displayed in the log on 'warn' - level and stored in the `connection.error object`.
+The error message is displayed in the log on 'warn' - level and stored in the `connection.error` object.
 An (incomplete) list of possible error codes and their meanings can be found e.g. at <https://www.activexperts.com/sms-component/gsm-error-codes/>.

+## Functionalities

+### Receive SMS

+Incoming SMS are written to the `inbox.*` - objects. `inbox.messageRaw` can be used as trigger for further operations (i.e. forward incoming sms by e-mail adapter).

+### Send SMS

+To send a sms fill in `sendSMS.recipient, sendSMS.message` and optionally `sendSMS.alert` and push the `sendSMS.send` - button.
+Or set the `sendSMS.messageRaw` - Object with a string in the following form and ack=false: `{"recipient": "Number", "message":"Yourtext", "alert":"false"}`.

+### Execute AT+ commands

+!
+Ple be sure to know what you do when setting AT+ commands, it's your SIM-card / device.

+AT+commands are sent be setting either `admin.atCommandSLR` or `admin.atCommandMlR` in the format `AT+XXXXy`.
+`admin.atCommandSLR` is used for commands with single line responses expected.
+`admin.atCommandMlR` has to be used for commands with multiline responses expected.

 ## Serialport-gsm